fernando-mashimo/github-users-db/README.md

     - [Get Docker](https://docs.docker.com/get-docker/)
     - [Install Docker Compose](https://docs.docker.com/compose/install/)

-- You have a **GitHub Personal Access Token (Classic)**:
+- (Optional) You have a **GitHub Personal Access Token (Classic)**:
-  - This token is required to make successful requests to GitHub API.
+  - To simulate a real-world application environment, this project supports authentication via a GitHub Personal Access Token (Classic).
+  - Although not strictly required for this particular use case, using a token enables authenticated requests to the GitHub API, significantly increasing the rate limit — from 60 requests per hour (unauthenticated) to 5,000 requests per hour (authenticated).
-  - If you haven't created one yet, follow the guide here: [Creating a Personal Access Token (Classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
+  - If you wish to create a token, follow the guide here: [Creating a Personal Access Token (Classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)

 ## Setting up the Local Environment